The handgun safe, or "lock box"

 “Disabled,” according to the statute, means the firearm can be accessed and fired.
 As for guns discharging when dropped, a modern striker-fired handgun will not discharge when dropped from a height of one meter.
 This has been the case for decades.
 Therefore a technician learns nothing from dropping a lock box with a striker-fired handgun inside it.

-That lock boxes are tested with handguns inside them at all—explained in subsection (b) of Section 4095—is equally meaningless.
+That lock boxes are tested with handguns inside them—explained in subsection (b) of Section 4095—is equally meaningless.
 Testing the accessibility of a lock box requires no firearm inside the device.
 The firearm is not the issue.
 The matter in question is the vulnerability of a lock box to unauthorized access.
+(These devices are just as likely to be used for securing medications, and are often advertised as being appropriate for that purpose.)

-Finally, Chapter 6 has a loophole that compounds the danger posed by every defective product approved by California’s DOJ.
+Finally, Chapter 6 has a loophole that compounds the danger posed by every defective product approved through California’s DOJ.
 Subsection (c) of Section 4093 allows the DOJ discretion to approve an FSD without any testing.
-If a product is like another product already marketed by the same manufacturer and differs only in minor ways immaterial to the locking mechanism or its function, the lock box can be approved.
-Security vulnerabilities that go undetected by a Certified FSD Laboratory are incorporated into lines of related products, multiplying the danger to the public exponentially.
+If a product is like another one already marketed by the same manufacturer, and if the product differs only in minor ways immaterial to the locking mechanism or its function, the lock box can be approved.
+Security vulnerabilities that go undetected by a Certified FSD Laboratory may then be incorporated into lines of related products, multiplying the danger to the public exponentially.

 The meaning of California DOJ Approval

-Thus, for the State of California to approve a lock box is utterly meaningless.
-The Certified FSD Laboratories, certified through California’s DOJ to do testing, are represented to the public as being competent to evaluate the efficacy of lock boxes.
 By approving the devices, California’s DOJ represents itself as having the statutory machinery in place to make pronouncements on lock boxes.
+Independent testing labs, certified through California’s DOJ to perform FSD testing, are represented to the public as being competent to evaluate the efficacy of lock boxes.
 Yet the representations are false.
 The certified laboratories are entirely unable to evaluate lockboxes, and California’s DOJ remains ignorant of critical design flaws in products while approving them to secure firearms.